What Is a Bridge Loan Line of Credit?

 - Active real estate investors acquiring multiple properties

-- Developers managing overlapping projects
+- Developers overseeing overlapping projects

 | Feature | Bridge Loan | Bridge Line of Credit |